i-am-sachin-root/Network-Automation/rw_conifg_using_ssh/README.md

 - This script is part of a larger network automation project where multiple remote devices are accessed simultaneously.
 - It is typically used to execute SSH commands on multiple devices concurrently by creating threads for each device.

+Here’s a summary for your `README.md` file for the `main.py` script:

+---

+# main.py-----------------------

+This Python script automates SSH configurations on multiple devices by validating IP addresses, checking their reachability, and executing commands via SSH.
+It integrates several helper functions to ensure smooth execution and handles multiple devices concurrently using threading.

+### Key Features:
+1. **IP Address Validation**:
+   - The script verifies the validity of each IP address in the provided file using `ip_file_validity` and `ip_add_validity` modules.
+   - It ensures that only valid and non-conflicting IP addresses are processed.

+2. **IP Reachability Check**:
+   - It checks whether each IP address in the list is reachable via ICMP (ping).
+   - If any device is not reachable, the script will exit with a message.

+3. **Concurrent SSH Connections**:
+   - The script creates threads for each device to allow concurrent SSH connections.
+This helps in executing commands on multiple devices simultaneously, improving performance.
+   - It uses the `handle_multiple_devices_thread` module to manage these threads.

+4. **SSH Commands Execution**:
+   - After the connectivity and validation checks, the script triggers the `ssh_connection` function to establish SSH sessions and execute predefined commands on each reachable device.

+### How It Works:
+1. **Input Files**:
+   - The script reads a file containing a list of IP addresses (`ip.txt`), a file with device credentials (`credentials.txt`), and a file with commands to be executed (`commands.txt`).

+2. **Execution Flow**:
+   - The IP addresses from the input file are validated and checked for reachability.
+   - Threads are created for each reachable IP to perform SSH connections and execute commands concurrently.

+### Dependencies:
+- `sys`
+- `subprocess`
+- `threading`
+- Custom modules: `ip_file_validity`, `ip_add_validity`, `ip_reachablity`, `ssh_connection`, `handle_multiple_devices_thread`

+### Notes:
+- The script expects specific formats for the IP addresses, credentials, and commands in the input files.
+- If an IP address is unreachable, the script will terminate early.
+- The script can be extended or modified for other automation tasks as needed.

+# How to use-----------------------
+   1. run main.py
+   1. then add paths simultaneously
+       D:\Codes\Network-Automation\rw_conifg_using_ssh\credentials.txt --> inside file root,root (you have to configure ssh ver 2 and use same password for enable and login. )
+       D:\Codes\Network-Automation\rw_conifg_using_ssh\commands.txt    --> the commnds you want to put D:\Codes\Network-Automation\rw_conifg_using_ssh\ip_add_file.txt  --> ip addresses of your remote machine
+   2. check files have entered requred details like pass and username, ip,commands etc.
+   3. your commands will sent to device via ssh and output will be shown at python prompt.